 Where do you want to eat tonight?
 Let’s go to Epcot

 The coolness of being able to pop into a theme park or Disney Springs for dinner is definitely one of the best perks of moving to Orlando.
 The first few times you do that after moving here will be surreal, almost euphoric.
-Walking into Epcot with your Florida resident annual pass, heading over to Le Cellier for a nice dinner, then back home in the span of a few hours is everything you think it is.
+Walking into Epcot, heading over to Le Cellier for a nice dinner, then back home in the span of a few hours is everything you think it is.
 I’ve lived here now for 22 years and I still have those ‘pinch me’ moments.
 However….

 The Roads are ALWAYS under construction.
 ALWAYS.

 As a local, you’ll need to drive to get to Disney, and that means you have to experience the wonders that are the roads of Central Florida.
 The thing about these roads is that they always seem to be under construction.
 In the 23 years, I’ve lived here, I’m trying to think when any of the major roadways haven’t been under construction and … I’ve got nothin’.
 It’s a fact of life here.
 Yes, I get it – Central Florida has and continues to experience huge population growth so they’re constantly having to expand and fix our roadways.
 It’ still sucks and it’s something you should get used to.
 Also, here’s a quick primer to help you understand some of the major roadways in Florida:

 7 Months of Spring